joelpick/measuRe/README.md

 # Usage

-In order to bring up the UI you need to run the "measuRe" function
+In order to bring up the UI you need to run the "measuRe" function:

-*measuRe("folder path where images are located")*
+all_data <- *measuRe("folder path where images are located")*

+The application runs best in standalone R, though if you add x11 = T it'll run fine in R Studio.

+After you've measured all photos:

+*extract_length/extract_area(all_data)* to extract length/area for each photo measured in total number of pixels.

+# Application

+**Prev**: Previous image in folder;
+**Next**: Next image in folder, when the image is the last in the list, the application will close;
+**Add**: Allows for mesuring of more than one object per image;
+**Zoom**: Zoom in on a part of image by clicking the Zoom button and then the top left and bottom right around the point of interest;
+**Zoom Out**: Zooms the image out to the original size;
+**Delete Item**: Allows for removal of one object;
+**Delete All**: Removes all points from the image;
+**Finish**: Closes the window and saves a R datafile with existing coordinates.